Key generation

 Generate a key

-You can generate a key with different parameters and for different purposes.
-The default settings include an expiration of 3 years and elliptic curves as cryptographic algorithm.
-All of them can be modified.
+You can generate keys with different parameters for different purposes.
+The default settings include an expiration of three years and elliptic curves as cryptographic algorithm.
+These settings can be modified.

-Just a quick note at this point: it is not possible to explicitly generate a certificate.
-You only ever generate a key, as a certificate is always a part of a key, containing only public key material.
+It is not possible to explicitly generate a certificate; you only ever generate a key, as a certificate is always a part of a key containing only public key material.

 option to specify a location for the key file.
 The co-generated emergency revocation file will automatically be stored in $HOME/.local/share/sequoia/revocation-certificates

-(see chapter 'File structure and backup' for more information ) - as long as you don't state otherwise.
+(see 'File structure and backup' for more information) if you don't specify a different location.

 You don't have to separate different User IDs, but could instead combine them to one statement --userid 'alice <alice@example.com>'

 .
-However, this is not the recommended practice, instead Sequoia suggests to have separate User IDs for name and email address, which allows them to be certified or being revoked separately.
+However, this is not the recommended practice.
+Instead, Sequoia suggests having separate User IDs for name and email address, which allows them to be certified or revoked separately.

-This example generates a key with the two User IDs "alice" and "alice@example.com". --own-key
+This example generates a key with the two User IDs Alice Example

 tells sq